cskaandorp/anonymize/README.md

 ### Windows usage

-There is an issue with re-creating zip archives.
+There is an issue with creating zip archives.
 Make sure you **run anonymize_UU as administrator**.

 ### Copy vs. replacing